I care about building impactful journalism products that help newsrooms innovate and engage with their communities.

 Below you can find some projects and products I've worked on as well as some media coverage about them.

 Teaching, Speaking & Consulting

-I've developed and taught a master’s level course at NYU’s Journalism Institute on reporting with, rather than on, a community.
-In this course, the students learned how to use different formats and tools to involve communities into the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
+In 2018 I developed and taught a master’s level course at NYU’s Journalism Institute on reporting with, rather than on, communities.
+In this course, the students learned how to use different formats and tools to involve communities in the reporting process, through hands-on lessons and by looking at engaged journalism case studies.
 It also taught them to put this into practice by going through an entire engaged journalism project cycle, including conducting user research and experiments as well as measuring impact and success.

-I feel honored to have been invited to events and by organizations I respect highly to speak about community-centered journalism, among them the New York Times, WAN-IFRA, next media accelerator, Danish School of Media and Journalism and Online News Association’s 2017 Conference.
+I feel honored to have been invited by organizations I highly respect to speak about community-centered journalism, product thinking in newsrooms, and newsletters, among them the New York Times, WAN-IFRA, next media accelerator, Danish School of Media and Journalism, AAJA20 and the Online News Association’s 2017 and 2020 conferences.

 Reporting & Editing

 Starting out as a local reporter in 2006, I've been working in and with newsrooms for 15 years.